FREE SHIPPING OVER £29

 Viral Infections (Parvovirus)

-Parvo is a serious, contagious viral disease, most common in puppies.
+Parvo is a serious, highly contagious viral disease, most common in puppies.

 Always an emergency.
 Prevention through vaccination.